mortoncc/ArcadeMachine/README.md

 # controller_test
 This folder contains the code to test taking input from an Xbox controller, more specifically, taking input from a joystick.

+# hello_world
+This folder contains a single file "hello_world.py" that is used to demonstrate how to make changes to the repository and push them onto github.